Slade: Comeback and heavy metal following (1980–1982)

 Ozzy Osbourne was due to play the Reading Festival in August 1980, during his Blizzard of Ozz tour, but cancelled at short notice as his band was not ready, leaving the organisers searching for a last-minute replacement.
 Slade were suggested, but Hill, still demoralised, had effectively left the band and initially refused to take part when asked by the other band members.
-Eventually, Chandler went to his home and convinced Hill to play what should have been a farewell performance in front of 65,000 rock fans, instead of Slade's disbanding and disappearing without a trace.
-To Hill's astonishment, the band stole the show and quickly became the darlings of the music press and radio.
+Eventually, Chandler went to his home and convinced Hill to play what should have been a farewell performance in front of 65,000 rock fans.
+Instead of Slade's disbanding and disappearing without a trace, to Hill's astonishment, the band stole the show and quickly became the darlings of the music press and radio.
 Highlights of their performance were broadcast on BBC Radio 1's Friday Rock Show Reading special.
 Afterwards, the band signed to Cheapskate Records, owned by Chandler, Lea and his brother Frank, which gave the band more control of their material and products.

 The band's new-found success led to a hurriedly released extended play, Alive at Reading, which reached number 44, the band's first chart action in the UK since 1977.
 Another extended play followed in November, titled "Xmas Ear Bender" which peaked at number 70.
 Polydor Records also saw an opportunity to capitalise on the band's new success and released the compilation Slade Smashes! at the beginning of November.
-The album was given plenty of promotion and spent 15 weeks in the UK charts, peaking at number 21.
+The album was given plenty of promotion and spent 15 weeks in the UK chart, peaking at number 21.
 The album was certified UK Gold in December, having by then sold over 200,000 copies.